Glottris/you_tube_tutorial/README.md

 ```
 We setup a constructor where we set the state to take a data array.
 state is used for data that will change in the app and when updated will trigger a re-render.

-after fetching that is an asynchronous action we populate a list of the items from the json, then we update the state thru the setState function, this will trigger a re-render of the component.
+After fetching which is an asynchronous action we populate a list with the items from the json, then we update the state thru the setState function, this will trigger a re-render of the component.

 Now we need to add something to our render function to see it on our device.
 Lets add the thumbnail image from the fetched data.

 In the render function things inside curly-brackets are run as JavaScript.
-After the text tag add the following:
+After the text tag add the following function:
 ``` javascript
 {this.state.data.map((item, i) =>
  <Image